gilmar-sales/spatial-data-partitioning/README.md

 ![Iteration](resources/greedy.png)
 ![QuadTree](resources/quadtree.png)
 ## Quad Trees
 Quadtree is a data structure to **efficiently** store data of points on a two-dimensional space(plane).
-It works just as a binary tree, but instead of two partitions (left, right), a quadtree organize the data with four partitions (top-left, top-right, bottom-left, bottom-right).
+It works like as a binary tree, but instead of two partitions (left, right), a quadtree organize the data with four partitions (top-left, top-right, bottom-left, bottom-right).

 ### Construct steps